The delicate fight against cardiovascular risks at work

 Preventive actions

-In fact, cardiologists and occupational medicine are now warning about their large number and the need to carry out preventive actions in the workplace.
+In fact, cardiologists and occupational medicine are now warning regarding their large number and the need to carry out preventive actions in the workplace.
 Some of these factors only moderately increase the occurrence of cardiac pathologies.
 But their multiplicity is worrying, as is their complexity and the difficulty of understanding their consequences, each threat being associated, as is the case for the significant extension of working time, with a tangle of direct and indirect effects.

 This is also observed for shift work with night shifts.
 “It entails a significant metabolic risk, explains cardiologist Claire Mounier-Véhier.
 Employees sleep badly and not enough, which increases the risk of a heart attack or stroke.
 At the same time, they tend to snack at night to keep up, to gain weight, and to be more stressed. »